-St Roch's is a Scottish junior non-league football club from Glasgow who were formed in 1920 and playing at Provanhill Park as the club home ground was originally called.
+St Roch's is a Scottish non-league football club from Glasgow who were formed in 1920, playing their home games at Provanhill Park, as the club's home ground was originally called.

-‘The Candy Rock’ gave sixteen year old Jimmy McGrory his first taste of adult football.
-St Roch’s reached the final of the Scottish Junior Cup in 1921-22 where they defeated Kilwinning Rangers, with McGrory scoring one of the goals.
+‘The Candy Rock’ gave sixteen-year-old Jimmy McGrory his first taste of adult football, a player who went on to legendary status in Scottish football at Celtic.
+St Roch’s reached the final of the Scottish Junior Cup in 1921-22, where they defeated Kilwinning Rangers, with McGrory scoring one of the goals.

-At the end of the season McGrory was signed by Celtic where he would go on to become a legend and set the British goalscoring record as he netted 550 times for Celtic, Clydebank and Scotland before becoming manager at Celtic Park.
+At the end of the season, McGrory was signed by Celtic, where he would go on to set the British goalscoring record as he netted 550 times for Celtic, Clydebank and Scotland before becoming manager at Parkhead.

-St Roch’s became champions of the Central League C Division in 1971-72 and winning promotion to Division B, which they won at the first attempt in 1972-73.
-After a shake up of the junior game the Candy Rock won the Central Division One in 1983-84.
+St Roch’s became champions of the Central League C Division in 1971-72 and won promotion to Division B, which they won at the first attempt in 1972-73.
+After a shake-up of the junior game, the Candy Rock won the Central Division One in 1983-84.

 The team were relegated a few years later, before recovering to win the Central Division Two in 1994-94.
-Once again the club would drop down a level before ending as runners-up of the West of Scotland Central League Second Division in 2006-07.
+Once again, the club would drop down a level in 2002-03, before ending as runners-up of the West of Scotland Central League Second Division in 2006-07.

-St Roch’s FC will play in the SJFA West of Scotland Central District First Division in the 2017-18 season.
+St Roch’s FC will play in the SFA West of Scotland League First Division in the 2025-26 season.

 My visit